Added to Favorites

 Research that has looked at ways to slow the mental and physical decline that begins at age 50 has focused on the link between exercise and improved thinking skills.
 One recent example is a May 2020 Canadian study published in the journal Neurology that suggests that older adults, even couch potatoes, may perform better on memory tests after six months of aerobic exercise.

 But Swiss researchers wondered if this emphasis on exercise helping the brain was only half the story.
 In the chicken-and-egg question of which should come first, exercising your muscles or exercising your brain, maybe it’s the brain that is key to keeping us active.

 To help answer these questions, researcher Boris Cheval of the Swiss Center for Affective Sciences at the University of Geneva, decided to look at whether a change in older adults’ level of thinking skills was linked to a corresponding change in the level of physical activity.

 Cheval and his colleagues had done previous research suggesting that the brain may play a role in undermining our motivation to exercise.
 How else to explain the disconnect between knowing that exercise is good for us and the fact that few of us exercise regularly?

 But what if the brain could also ward off becoming inactive?
 After all, where does the motivation to get up and take a walk or join an exercise class come from, if not the brain?

-In the new study, Cheval and his team used Swiss government data from more than 100,000 adults ages 50 to 90 whose physical activity level and thinking skills were measured every two years over a 12-year period.
+In the October 2021 study, Cheval and his team used Swiss government data from more than 100,000 adults ages 50 to 90 whose physical activity level and thinking skills were measured every two years over a 12-year period.